 Step 4 – Copy all files in C:\windows\servicing\packages folder

 If you’re still unable to get Server Manager started, it means that there may be other problems and we need to overwrite all the packages in the C:\windows\servicing\packages folder.
 The first step we need to do is take ownership of all the files.
-To do this, launch aas an Administrator, and I mean right click the Command Prompt and select Run As Administrator.
+To do this, launch a Command Prompt as an Administrator, and I mean right click the Command Prompt icon and select Run As Administrator.
 At the command prompt execute:

 takeown /F c:\Windows\Servicing\Packages /D y /R